GgnDpSngh/ggndpsngh.github.io/_pages/about.md

 **For prospective PhD candidates**: Please apply to the <a href="https://grad.illinois.edu/admissions/apply">UIUC CS graduate program </a> and mention my name.
 I will get back to you if there is a good match.

+**We are currently looking for CA's for our Spring 2024 CS 477 course Formal Software Development Methods**, if you ae interested, please email me.

 <h2> News</h2>